Companies don’t pay salary for,

 Note: There are exemptions.
 Many government jobs are examples.
 There you get paid for being present and for your qualifications.
 I did not mean to say that they don’t do any work.
 They don’t have much negotiation power and the salary is set by the government based on certain criteria.

 There are companies run by people who don’t understand this.
-So obviously there are organisations out there who does pay based on your degree and attendance.
+So obviously there are organisations out there who purely pay just based on your degree and attendance.
 You can decide whether you want to be a part of such firms and spoil your career growth.